haskell/cabal/Cabal/doc/developing-packages.rst

     :default: ``AllRightsReserved``

     The type of license under which this package is distributed.
-License names are the constants of the
+License names are the constants of the `License
-    `License <../release/cabal-latest/doc/API/Cabal/Distribution-License.html#t:License>`__
+    <../release/cabal-latest/doc/API/Cabal/Distribution-License.html#t:License>`__
     type.
+Licenses with multiple versions are specified by suffixing the name with a hyphen, then the version number, then a license version bound: ``ExactOnly`` to allow only that version, or ``OrLater`` to allow that version or any later version of the same license.

+    Prior to Cabal version 2.1, license bounds are unrecognised.
+Those versions will treat, e.g., ``GPL-3OrLater`` as
+    ``UnknownLicense``.
+If the ``.cabal`` file specifies
+    ``cabal-version: >= 2.1`` or greater, a version number and a bound on the license version is mandatory when the chosen license has multiple versions.

 .. pkg-field:: license-file: filename
 .. pkg-field:: license-files: filename list